Context-Dependent Affordance Computation in Vision-Language Models: Results

 \textbf{Tucker Decomposition Variance}.
 The three-factor Tucker decomposition explains $46.6\%$ of total tensor variance.
 While substantial, this suggests additional latent structure exists beyond the three interpretable dimensions identified.
 The dominant factors (Dim$_2$: Culinary, Dim$_3$: Access) each explain approximately $49\%$ of the captured variance, indicating highly structured context effects rather than diffuse variation.

 \textbf{Practical vs.\ Statistical Significance}.
-Given $n = 9{,}244$ prime pairs, our study is well-powered to detect small effects.
+Across $N = 479$ images ($9{,}244$ prime pairs), our study is well-powered to detect small effects.
 The observed effect ($d = -7.01$) vastly exceeds any reasonable threshold for practical significance, supporting the theoretical claim that context fundamentally restructures---rather than merely modulates---spatial representation.